worldline-go/tell/README.md

 ## Otel Environment Values

 Metric and trace checking some special environment values for collector.
 We should fallow to opentelemetry schemas.

+Our environment already give these informations not need to do anything.

+Local testing more than one service with metrics, you should also provide this informations to prevent mixing.

 ```sh
 # OTEL_SERVICE_NAME=transaction_api